📰 Saving Local Journalism and Independent Media Advocacy

 💡 This guide complements Plainly, Garbl’s companion resource, Nonprofit News Media, which features media outlets from Washington state to national and international public-interest organizations.

-These organizations are grouped by role and listed roughly by influence, reach, and opportunities for public engagement.
+They are grouped by role and listed roughly by influence, reach, and opportunities for public engagement.

-Local Journalism Support and Investment
+Local Journalism Support, Funding, and Investment

 An initiative that places journalists in local newsrooms to report on underreported communities and issues, enhancing coverage and accountability.